Swapna Debbarma

 Swapna Debbarma is an Indian politician from Tripura.
-She won the 2023 Tripura Legislative Assembly election as a candidate of Tipra Motha Party representing Mandaibazar Assembly constituency and became a member of 13th Tripura Assembly.
+She won the 2023 Tripura Legislative Assembly election as a candidate of the Tipra Motha Party representing the Mandaibazar Assembly constituency and became a member of the 13th Tripura Assembly.

 Political career

-Swapna Debbarma joined TIPRA Motha and became a part of its women wing TIPRA Women Federation (TWF).
-She contested the 2023 Tripura Assembly Election from Mandwi Baazar defeating Dhirendra Debbarma.
+Swapna Debbarma joined TIPRA Motha and became a part of its women's wing TIPRA Women Federation (TWF).
+She contested the 2023 Tripura Assembly Election from Mandaibaazar, defeating Dhirendra Debbarma.